Removing Yellow Stains from Clothing

 How to Remove Yellow Stains from Clothing

 Our clothes aren’t safe from anything.
 We spill things on them, we rip them, and we get all sorts of bodily fluids on them.
 I could go on and on about how to get all the different stains from clothing, but you probably don’t have the time or patience for that.
+So, for the purpose of conserving your time and sanity, we’ll concentrate on removing yellow stains from clothing.

-Yellow Sweat Stains on Clothing
+Removing Yellow Sweat Stains from Clothes

 You would think sweat would be something that wouldn’t leave a stain, right?
 Well that’s not the case, once the minerals in sweat gets mixed with the components (aluminum salts) of the deodorant you use, it then binds to the fabric of your shirts and you get yellow stains in the underarm area of your clothing.